Drawing Family

 The Deep Time of Rivers - Suzanne Husky, winner of the 2023 Drawing Now Prize - January 26 - April 7, 2024.

-Drawings of space What if, like the artist Gaëlle Chotard, the astronaut Thomas Pesquet had brought back drawings from space, what would they look like?
+And if, like the artist Gaëlle Chotard, astronaut Thomas Pesquet had brought drawings from space, what would they look like?
+Inspired by planets, meteorites and stars, children create drawings with wire and metal sponges creating drawings in volume, in space.

-Like an ink pad, the patterns are repeated until they create a deck of cards, a memory in which you will have to find the duplicates.
-(No Names, But Names) – Deborah Bolsoni, curated by Claudia Rodriguez Ponga – June 9 – September 9, 2017.
+(No Names, But Names) – Deborah Bolsoni, curator Claudia Rodriguez Ponga – June 9 – September 9, 2017.

-" Traces, stains or imprints?"
-The artist Michail Michailov draws the dust so well that it looks like it is placed on paper.
+The artist Michail Michailov draws the dust so well that one would think it is placed on paper.
 Traces of our passage, forgotten remains and created over time, dust is composed of human footprints.
 What footprints do the fruits leave?
-The children draw with the juice and flesh of the fruit, creating stains, traces of an action taken.
-I am Everywhere – Michail Michailov, 2018 Drawing Now Prize – January 30 – March 2, 2019.
+The children draw with the juice and the flesh of the fruits then creating tasks, traces of an action carried out.

 TOUT UN FILM! – collective exhibition with the collections of La Cinémathèque française, curated by Joana P.R.
 Neves – January 16 – February 28, 2021.